em1ttal/Ticket-Marketplace/README.md

-#  Pràctica 2 Sofware Distribuït
+# Ticket Marketplace

 ## General Information
 This is a Full-Stack development project done in my Distirbuted Systems Class.
 Below are the instructions (Step 1: "Primers passos") to be able to properly configure the project for this who want to try it out.
 Step 2.1 provides the information to view the full documentation.

+##  Pràctica 2 Sofware Distribuït
 # Enunciado

 Aquesta plantilla és una simplificació d'una estructura "full-stack" que podeu trobar en aquest repositori: